Recommendations

 Two prospectors find a map to a diamond mine, partner with aviators for financing.
 In Africa, they face interference from villains also seeking the diamonds.
 One partner is killed, raising stakes in the race to claim the mine.

-The influence of Ladislao Vajda in Wings Over Africa can be felt in the way modern Crime films handle cinematic excellence.
+The influence of Ladislao Vajda in Wings Over Africa can be felt in the way modern Adventure films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 Dir: Raoul Walsh